 It’s been said that cultural stereotypes can serve in the culture’s favor when its exported abroad.
-Although simplistic and reductive, American stereotypes about British, Chinese, French, Italian, Japanese and many other cultures have helped them cultivate a following which has in turn sustained them and allowed western appreciations of them to grow more nuanced.
+Although simplistic and reductive, American stereotypes about British, Chinese, French, Italian, Japanese and many other cultures have helped them cultivate a following which has, in turn, sustained them and allowed western appreciations of them to grow more nuanced.
 Cultures like Burma, on the other hand, suffer in some ways because of their obscurity.

 On the other hand, the average American may have no associations with Burma beyond Burmese cats or pythons.
 If they read the news (or watched Rambo), they probably know a little about the pro-democracy movement and perhaps they’ve heard of Aung San Suu Kyi.
 If they read National Geographic, they might have seen pictures of Kayin women in brass neck rings although at the same time they might have no awareness of in what country they live.
-Speed-tourists who “do” countries, rather than immerse themselves in them, might remember Burma as the place where many of the the locals wore thanaka face paste.
+Speed-tourists who “do” countries, rather than immerse themselves in them, might remember Burma as the place where many of the locals wore thanaka face paste.
 Sadly, since food is the greatest ambassador of just about any culture, most Americans have no associations with Burmese cuisine.

-Around Los Angeles there are several Burmese restaurants to satisfy ones tastebuds and curiosity.
+Around Los Angeles, there are several Burmese restaurants to satisfy one’s tastebuds and curiosity.
 About one third of Burmese are of the Shan, Kayin, Rakhine, Chinese, Mon, Kachin, Indians, Kayah or other another minority and these people all have their own culinary traditions, but with relatively few in the Southland, our options are more probably more mainstream Burmese — and likely Americanized to varying degrees.

 That being said, most types of Burmese cuisines have certain commonalities.
 Burma is situated between several culinary titans — China (specifically, Yunnan), India (specifically, the Seven Sister States), Thailand, and Vietnam — and not surprisingly Burmese dishes bear the influence of all.
-Burmese food is generally mildly spiced and a typical meal consists of curry, soup, rice, tea leaf salads, and balachaung — a side dish usually made with friend vegetables and shrimp powder.
-The “national dish” is mohinga, a rice noodle catfish soup typically eaten, like phở, at breakfast.
+Burmese food is generally mildly spiced and a typical meal consists of curry, soup, rice, tea leaf salads, and balachaung — a side dish usually made with fried vegetables and shrimp powder.
+The “national dish” is mohinga, a rice noodle catfish soup typically eaten, like the not dissimilar phở, at breakfast.

-Since the closure of Golden Triangle, Yoma Myanmar Restaurant is the oldest local Burmese restaurant, established by Kachin State-native Z Gyung (Joan) Lam in 2001.
+Since the closure of Golden Triangle, Yoma Myanmar Restaurant is the oldest local Burmese restaurant, established by Kachin State-native Z Gyung “Joan” Lam in 2001.
 It has a fairly large menu which includes a breakfast section and a large selection of salads (including lemon, pennyworth, green bean, pon-ye-gyi, tomato, potato, ginger, tea leaf, preserved egg, samusa, pork ear, bean vermicelli, shrimp, and more), curries (street pork, shan hkat, chicken ton yam, chicken gizzard, steam hilsa, goat, as well as a separate section for spicy curries).

 Daw Yee Myanmar Café has a young vibe (there was R & B playing when I visited) and does delivery.
 The restaurant is run by Delyn Chow and named after his mother.
 Although only the samosas and fried tofu are listed on the menu as vegan, there are many dishes which appear to be vegetarian including the deserts, several of which are made from coconut milk, pandan, and tapioca.
-Their specialties include curries (egg curry (hard boiled and deep fried), fishcake, vegetable (okra, eggplants, potatoes, lentils, and daikon), chicken, beef, mutton, pork, and prawn.
+Their specialties include curries (egg curry (hard-boiled and deep-fried), fishcake, vegetable (okra, eggplants, potatoes, lentils, and daikon), chicken, beef, mutton, pork, and prawn.
 Daw Yee has found favor with Anne Fishbein and Besha Rodell (both of the LA Weekly), and Tony Chen (Eater LA).
 It’s served by Metro‘s 70 and Rapid 770 lines.
 UPDATE: Closed in October 2017.

 Fuji West opened in San Gabriel in 2013 and offered both Burmese and Japanese food before ditching the latter and changing its name to Rangoon Kitchen.
 Then, in 2014, it relocated to West Covina.
 They have a buffet, which is generally a good way to figure out which Burmese dish is right for you.
 It was praised, in it’s Fuji West incarnation, by food writer Clarissa Wei in a piece she wrote about several Burmese restaurants.
 It’s severed, in its current West Covina location, by Foothill Transit‘s 178, 185, 272, 281, 480, 488, and 707 lines.